-Bunnies, especially bored ones are always on the lookout for something fibrous to chew, it helps wear down her teeth when they get too long and supplements their diet with fiber which they need to keep healthy.
+Bunnies, especially bored ones are always on the lookout for something fibrous to chew, it helps wear down her teeth and supplements their diet with fiber which they need to keep healthy.

 Unfortunately, in your bunnies eyes wallpaper and even your walls look ideal for this and if they learn to strip off the paper and scrape away the plaster then in no time at all you can be looking at a significant amount of damage.

-In this guide we show you the many of the ways other bunny moms have gone about protecting their wallpaper.
+In this guide we show you the many ways other bunny parents have gone about protecting their wallpaper.

 How to fix more permanent protection such as fitting corner guards